pingcap/docs-cn/tiflash-upgrade-guide.md

 ---
-title: TiFlash v6.2 Upgrade Guide
+title: TiFlash Upgrade Guide
-summary: Learn the precautions when you upgrade TiFlash to v6.2.
+summary: Learn the precautions when you upgrade TiFlash.
+aliases: ['/tidb/dev/tiflash-620-upgrade-guide']
 ---

-# TiFlash v6.2 Upgrade Guide
+# TiFlash Upgrade Guide

-This document describes the functional changes in TiFlash modules you need to pay attention to when you upgrade TiFlash from earlier versions to v6.2, and recommended actions for you to take.
+This document describes the function changes and recommended actions that you need to learn when you upgrade TiFlash.

 To learn the standard upgrade process, see the following documents: